dhyoon1112/ds_breast_cancer_classifier/README.md

 Having seen our features can be clustered definitively in our PCA -> KMeans model, let's use Support Vector Machine to see if we can draw a boundary between the two classes.
 The objective here will be to train the best model we can knowing we have good clustering.
 I will use the Linear SVC model on the same PCA data from our KMeans model, since we know it shows better clustering.
 Again I will use the K folds technique, but for only 6 folds this time.
 The hyperparameter I will be testing is C, and I will be testing different multiples of ten.
 ![](images/image22.png)
 I can see from my accuracy results in the k folds that 10 may have the best fit.
 C=100 is likely overfitted at 100%.
 Using C=10 on one fold, I will plot the confusion matrix and calculate the ROC.
-I can see above that the ROC curve is with an AUC=.9900.
-The model also has a 98.75% accuracy and no false negatives.
-A slightly better model compared to our KNN model at 97.92% accuracy.
-These measurements indicate that SVM is a better classifier than KNN.
 ![](images/image23.png)
 I can see above that the ROC curve is with an AUC=.9900.
 The model also has a 98.75% accuracy and no false negatives.
 A slightly better model compared to our KNN model at 97.92% accuracy.
 These measurements indicate that SVM is a better classifier than KNN.
 Despite the one false negative, SVM looks to be the best model to use for this data.